Schedule demo

 Legal and tax forms

-The W-4 form is a mandatory IRS document that every newly hired employee must complete as soon as their onboarding starts.
+The W-4 form is a mandatory IRS document that every employee onboarding checklist must have.
 It lets your employer know how much money to withhold from your paycheck for federal taxes.
 Accurately completing your W-4 can help prevent a big balance due at tax time.

 Companies mandate I-9 forms for employees to verify their identity and employment authorization in the United States.
 Employees must provide proof of employment eligibility with documentation, like a special security card or a passport.
 The form also has a section that requires input from both the employer and the new team member.
 Employees must fill out the I-9 form within the first three days of onboarding.
 Failure to do so may cause a penalty.